ai/postcss-way/postcss-way.en.md

 ## Rule 1

 <div class="rule">
-All plugins with a custom syntax should be added by postcss-use
+All plugins with custom syntax should be added via postcss-use
 </div>

 - Global: Autoprefixer, cssnext, postcss-url